mr4tt/zotbot/README.md

 - [E-meter](https://en.wikipedia.org/w/index.php?title=E-meter&oldid=1169875691) - The E-meter, originally the electropsychometer, is an electronic device for displaying the electrodermal activity (EDA) of a human being.
 It is used for auditing in Scientology and divergent groups.
 The efficacy and legitimacy of Scientology's use of the E-meter has been subject to extensive litigation and in accordance with a federal court order, t...

 - [Shabbos App](https://en.wikipedia.org/w/index.php?title=Shabbos_App&oldid=1169474887) - The Shabbos App claimed to be a proposed Android app to enable Orthodox Jews, and Jewish Sabbath-observers, to use a smartphone on the Sabbath.
 The app was supposed to appear in late 2014.
 Some argued from the outset that this project was nothing more than an elaborate hoax or prank.

-- [Dr. Dynasaur](https://en.wikipedia.org/w/index.php?title=Dr._Dynasaur&oldid=1111483398) - Dr. Dynasaur is a publicly funded healthcare program in the U.S. state of Vermont, created in 1989.
-Vermont had an estimated 140,000 people under age 18 (90,000 under 300% above the Federal Poverty Level (FPL).
-Dr. Dynasaur covered 56,000 of these uninsured.
-After adding the coverage of this program to those already covered by private health insuran...

 # misc
 - [You Are NOT Dumb, You Just Lack the Prerequisites](https://lelouch.dev/blog/you-are-probably-not-dumb/) - I always thought I was too dumb to understand math.
 During my school years, it was evident to me that for some kids math was easy, and for others like myself: painfully difficult.